ramalhais/previous/readme.previous.txt

 For using Previous, you need to have installed the following libraries:

 Required:
-- The SDL library v2.0.5 or later (http://www.libsdl.org)
+- The SDL2 library v2.0.5 or later (http://www.libsdl.org)
 - The zlib compression library (http://www.gzip.org/zlib/)

 Optional: